grantsrb/cogmtc/README.md

     "c_lnorm": bool
         determines whether or not lnorm should be performed on the c vector.
 You probably want this to be false.
-    "fc_lnorm": bool
+    "lang_lnorm": bool
+        if true, will add an lnorm before the language lstms "fc_lnorm": bool
         if true, the model uses a layernorm before each Linear layer in the fully connected layers